ibm-cloud-docs/cephaas/host_mapping_about.md

 ## Next steps
 {: #nvmeof-initiator-nextsteps}

-Once the initaitor is configured, a corresponding “host” must be created in {{site.data.keyword.cephaas_short}}.
+Once the initiator is configured, a corresponding “host” must be created in {{site.data.keyword.cephaas_short}}.
 See [Creating the host](/docs/cephaas?topic=cephaas-creating-host).

 During host creation, NQN from the initiator must be used.
 {: note}